Iwasawa Theory for $p$-torsion Class Group Schemes in Characteristic $p$: Introduction

 In the spirit of classical Iwasawa theory, we seek to understand the growth of the $p$-primary part of the class group of $K_n$ as $n$ grows.
 When $L$ is the {\em constant} $\Z_p$-extension of $K$, the regular growth of the class groups of $K_n$ was indeed Iwasawa's primary motivation for the eponymous theory he initiated for number fields \cite{Iwasawa}.
 When $k$ is algebraically closed in $L$---which we assume henceforth---the growth of the class groups of $K_n$ with $k$ finite has been studied by Mazur--Wiles \cite{mw83} and Crew \cite[\S3]{CrewIwasawa2} (for $S$ nonempty) and by Gold-Kisilevsky \cite{gk88}.
 These works analyze the {\em physical} class group $\Cl_{K_n}$ of degree zero divisor classes {\em defined over $k$} modulo linear equivalence, and prove---in perfect analogy with the number field setting---that when $k$ is a finite field, the Iwasawa module $\varprojlim_n \Cl_{K_n}[p^{\infty}]$ is finitely generated and torsion over $\Lambda:=\Z_p[\![\Gamma]\!]$, with no finite submodules.
 The celebrated growth formula $\# \Cl_{K_n}[p^{\infty}] = p^{n\lambda+p^n\mu+\nu}$ for $n\gg 0$ follows.

 In this function field setting, however, there is another, far more interesting {\em motivic} interpretation of ``class group'' provided by the Jacobian of the associated algebraic curve.
-Writing $X_n$ for the unique smooth, projective and geometrically connected curve over $k$ with function field $K_n$, we obtain a {\em $\Z_p$-tower of curves}
+Writing $X_n$ for the unique smooth, projective and geometrically connected curve over $k$ with function field $K_n$ (with $K_0 = K$ corresponding to $X_0$), we obtain a {\em $\Z_p$-tower of curves}

 with $X_n\rightarrow X_0$ a branched $\Z/p^n\Z$-cover, unramified outside a finite set of points $S$ of $X_0$ and totally ramified over every point of $S$.
 For each $n$, the Jacobian $J_{X_n}:=\Pic^0_{X_n/k}$ represents the functor of equivalence classes of degree zero divisors on $X_n$, and is a rich algebro-geometric object with no analogue in the number field setting.
 From this point of view, the $p$-primary part of the motivic class group is the full $p$-divisible (Barsotti--Tate) group $J_{X_n}[p^{\infty}]$, which is an inductive system of $p$-power group {\em schemes}.
 The $p$-primary part $\Cl_{K_n}[p^{\infty}]$ of the ``physical'' class group is none other than the group of $k$-rational points of $J_{X_n}[p^{\infty}]$, which is only a very small piece of $J_{X_n}[p^{\infty}]$; for example, when $X_0=\PP^1_k$ and $S=\{\infty\}$ (which is a prototypical case), the abelian group $\Cl_{K_n}[p^{\infty}]$ is trivial, while the $p$-divisible group $J_{X_n}[p^{\infty}]$ has height ${2g_n}$ with $g_n$ the genus of $X_n$.